magic-spells/scroll-velocity/README.md

 ## How It Works

-- **Smart Sampling**: Choose between delta-based sampling (punchy, immediate) or time-based sampling (consistent velocity regardless of scroll event frequency)
+- **Adaptive Hybrid Sampling**: Default 'hybrid' mode adapts based on scroll event timing for mobile-optimized smoothness, with fallback to 'delta' (punchy) or 'time' (consistent) modes
-- **Physics Simulation**: Applies dampening to chase velocity peaks, then friction and attraction-to-zero for natural decay
+- **Intuitive Physics**: Higher responsiveness = more responsive, higher attraction = stronger pull to zero - no more counterintuitive parameters!
 - **Performance Optimized**: Uses `requestAnimationFrame` for smooth updates only when velocity is non-zero
 - **Accessibility**: Automatically disables velocity when user has `prefers-reduced-motion: reduce` set
 - **CSS-Driven Animations**: Exposes multiple velocity representations as CSS variables for GPU-accelerated animations